 To see if your proposed name is available, you can search the North Dakota business name database.

-You create your nonprofit entity by filing a certificate of incorporation with the North Dakota Secretary of State.
+You create your nonprofit entity by filing a certificate of incorporation with the North Dakota Secretary of State and paying the $40 filing fee (as of July 2020).
 Your articles of organization must include basic information such as:

 The articles form available from the state has the minimal information necessary to create a nonprofit in North Dakota.
 It does not include language required by the IRS to obtain 501(c)(3) tax-exempt status.
 To receive tax-exempt status from the IRS, you'll need to have certain additional specific language in your articles, including: